Minimal Models for Altermagnetism: Susceptibilities and stabilization of altermagnetism

 Figure~\ref{fig:HF_RuO2}(a)-(d) display the RPA results for the RuO$_2$ bands shown in Fig.~\ref{fig:RuO2_bands}(a), considering only the one-orbital minimal model in Eq.~\eqref{eq:minimal_general_model}.
 As seen, altermagnetism becomes the leading instability and diverges at $\qv \rightarrow 0$.
 We notice that the bare susceptibility exhibits the same momentum structure as the RPA susceptibility, as expected from a single orbital model.
 Therefore, the discussion in Sec.~\ref{sec:analytic_bare_suscept} gives insight into the competition between ferromagnetic and altermagnetic instabilities and the mechanisms stabilizing these phases.

-The leading altermagnetism implied from the above susceptibility analysis can be verified through selfconsistent Hartree-Fock calculations.
+The leading altermagnetism implied from the above susceptibility analysis can be verified through selfconsistent Hartree-Fock calculations, an established method to examine instabilities in Hubbard models and recently discussed in view of two dimensional models for altermagnetism and antiferromagnetism~\cite{Maier2023}.
 Here, we start from the same tight-binding Hamiltonian and the Hubbard interaction, Eq.~(\ref{eq_hubbard}), perform a mean-field decoupling $n_{i,\mu,\sigma} \rightarrow \langle n_{i,\mu,\sigma} \rangle +\delta n_{i,\mu,\sigma}$, keep only terms quadratic in the fermionic operators and add the mean-field Hamiltonian $H_{\rm MF}=U\sum_{i,\mu,\sigma} \langle n_{i,\mu,\sigma} \rangle n_{i,\mu,\bar \sigma}$ to $H'$.
 The expectation value of the local density operator $\langle n_{i,\mu,\sigma}\rangle$ is then calculated using the eigenstates and eigenvalues in the symmetry-broken phase at a given temperature $T$.
 Iterations by updating the mean fields and the chemical potential while fixing the total number of electrons are performed until selfconsistency is achieved.
 In Fig.~\ref{fig:HF_RuO2}(e) we show the magnetic order parameter $|M|=\sum_{\mu}|\langle n_{\mu,\uparrow}\rangle-\langle n_{\mu,\downarrow}\rangle|$ for RuO$_2$ versus interaction strength $U$ for both altermagnetic and ferromagnetic order for a range of fillings $n$ indicated by the inset.
 As seen throughout the parameter regime, the altermagnetic instability dominates by exhibiting the smallest critical interaction strength.